Ralf Kurvers

 Kiri obtained his PhD in Social Psychology from the University of Tokyo and is interested in social and collective decision-making in humans, and studies these processes using behavioral experiments, eye-tracking, and cognitive modeling.
 Kiri has joined the lab early 2023 for a 3-year postdoc funded by the Japan Foundation.
 In his work with us, Kiri investigates how individuals in groups coordinate their decision timing using behavioral experiments and cognitive modeling.

-Marwa is a behavioral biologist with an interest in movement ecology and foraging behavior.
+Marwa is a behavioral biologist specializing in movement ecology and foraging behavior.
 For her PhD at the University of Antwerp, Marwa worked on these topics in seabirds, using GPS tracking and behavioral observations.
 In her work with us, Marwa is studying the movement patters and foraging decisions of large groups of icefishers in competitive and cooperative settings, funded by the Walter Benjamin Program (DFG).

 Nikolas Zöller (postdoc)

-Nikolas did a masters in physics at the Free University in Berlin and is about to finish his PhD in data engineering from the Jacobs University Bremen on The Structure and Dynamics of Groups in Open Source Software Development: A Computational Social Science Approach to Understanding Online Collaboration.
-With us, Nikolas is working on harnessing collective and artificial intelligence in open-ended decision problems in the HACID project.
+Nikolas did a masters in physics at the Free University in Berlin and a PhD in data engineering from the Jacobs University Bremen, working on a computational social science approach to understand online collaboration.
+With us, Nikolas is working on harnessing collective and artificial intelligence in open-ended medical diagnostics within the HACID project, employing network science, LLMs as well as computational social science approaches.

 Félicie Dhellemmes (postdoc)